saleh-alhaddad/saleh-alhaddad.github.io/index.md

 * 🎯 I'm passionate about mentoring others and actively contributing to the open-source community through PRs and technical documentation.

-* ⚡ Fun fact: I balance my career growth with a dedication to lifelong learning and staying active in the tech community!.
+* ⚡ I balance my career growth with a dedication to be update active in the tech community!.

 ---